 I enjoy sharing what I’ve learned about writing with children, fellow writers, and the public.
-I’ve been a featured speaker at many conferences and schools, and I’ve taught nuts and bolts workshops on writing, as well as sessions on freeing the creative spirit from the restraints of the internal critic.
+I’ve been a featured speaker at many conferences and schools, and I’ve taught nuts and bolts workshops on writing, as well as workshops on freeing the creative spirit from the restraints of the internal critic.
 I also work as a content editor with less experienced writers, helping them communicate more clearly with their intended audience.

 I was born in Rochester, MN, where my father was a physician at the Mayo Clinic.
 We moved to the San Francisco Bay Area when I was nine years old, and I grew up in Marin County.
 From the beginning, I loved animals and the out of doors, where I spent as much time exploring the woods and fields as possible.
 The walls of my bedroom were lines with terrariums and aquariums containing my pet snakes, frogs, lizards, and tropical fish.

 Studying living things was natural for me, and I received a bachelor’s degree in Biological Sciences from Stanford University and a M.A. and PhD. in Zoology from the University of California, Berkeley.
 While in graduate school, I married fellow student Greg Patent.
-We had two sons, David and Jason, both now grown and married, giving us five grandchildren.
+We have two sons, David and Jason, both now grown and married, giving us five grandchildren.